wazo-platform/wazo-doc/source/upgrade/15.17/webi_to_dird.rst

 Wazo Client and phones are now configured at the same place, namely the (incorrectly named) :menuselection:`Services --> CTI Server --> Directories` section, with some advanced configuration only available in the configuration files.
-This means that lookup from the phones can now also display results from CSV or web services directories.
-For details on how to configure directories, refer to the :ref:`directories` page.
+This means that lookup from the phones can now also display results from CSV or web services directories

 For users, the biggest change is that they can now consult their personal contacts (that they added from their Wazo Client) when doing a search from their phone.